 Questions about Home Inspections and Property Defects

 Property defects can affect the property sale.
 Buying the right home is an important investment in the future.
 Conducting your own personal inspections will help you weed out those properties from your consideration that have too many obvious defects.
-Following that, it is then a smart move to discover all the remaining property defects that need attention by having the home inspected.
+Following that, it is then a smart move to hire home inspectors to discover all the remaining property defects that need attention by having the home inspected.

 1) What are the “Voetstoots” Clause and patent property defects?

 In South Africa, the “voetstoots” clause states that you are buying the property “as it stands“.
 This means property defects and all.
 Therefore, as the buyer, you have no claim against the seller if there are obvious (patent) property defects.
 An inspection of the property, by a suitably qualified professional, will reveal these patent and non-apparent defects (latent defects).

 In the event of latent defects, the seller only becomes liable for these defects if the seller was actually aware of them.
 The voetstoots clause in the agreement of sale does not take away the seller’s liability.
 Therefore, the seller is legally required to reveal any latent property defects he is aware of.

 In order to find latent and patent defects, it is necessary for you to employ the services of a professional home inspector.
 Furthermore, any Contract to Purchase must contain an Inspection Contingency for you to be protected.
 The home inspector typically performs the inspection during the Home Inspection Contingency Period which you negotiated with the seller in your Offer to Purchase.